 Follow on Twitter

-Virginia Postrel is the author of The Fabric of Civilization: How Textiles Made the World and a visiting fellow at the Smith Institute for Political Economy and Philosophy at Chapman University in California.
+Virginia Postrel is the author of The Fabric of Civilization: How Textiles Made the World and The Future and Its Enemies.

 William Buckner